 Thanks for visiting classic Downtown NYC alternative indie CD label FANG RECORDS, a key label in the alternative rock/world/experimental music scene of the ’90s & 2000s.
-We have just released our first new CD in years, The Lazarus Rose by Church of Betty Globestra.
-Download here!
+Much of this catalog is archival, but we have recently released 3 new CDs by classic Fang artists: Swirled World by Church of Betty, We Already Have Birds That Sing by Life in a Blender, and Naked Rapture by Iconoclast.
+Download Swirled World here and click the bands’ individual pages to order discs.

 Fang’s landmark contribution to alternative music was the production and release of the seminal Mommyheads album ‘Acorn’ (1989).
 This coincided with the explosion of a vibrant grassroots music scene in downtown New York of which Fang was at the center, producing albums and shows by a plethora of truly groundbreaking underground bands (see ‘Story of Fang’ http://www.fangrecords.com/?page_id=2).
 The Mommyheads went on to pursue an inspiring decade-long national indie career.
 Long out of print, ‘Acorn’ is finally available for download online at http://cdbaby.com/cd/Mommyheads.